How far can you push delegation to coding agents and still have control over the codebase?

 The future of software development is already here.
 Background agents are real - have a look at background-agents.com.
 Cursor recently used agents to build a web browser from scratch.
 Software timelines that used to take months are collapsing into days (or even hours).

-Andrew and his 6 Claude Code terminals
+Andrew and Stelios and their 6 Claude Code terminals

-Andrew is one of our founding engineers at Filed.
-It is tax season right now, which means the product is under real pressure.
-Bugs coming in, tax pros waiting, deadlines that are not flexible.
+I walked over to Andrew and Stelios's desks.
+Andrew is one of our founding engineers at Filed and Stelios is our Head of AI.
+It's tax season, which means bugs coming in, tax pros waiting, deadlines that don't move.

 My Saturday

-The same way like I mentioned before, this Saturday, I decided to try something for fun.
+This Saturday I decided to try something for fun.
 I was building Vibes SDK.

 The old problem, amplified